tinymce/tinymce-docs/_includes/context/priority.md

     If there any matching **context toolbars**, the editor will prioritize the context toolbars based on the `position` value.

+    - If there are context toolbars with `position: 'selection'`, they will be concatenated, the concatenated toolbar will be displayed, and the process will end.
-    - All context toolbars with `position: 'selection'` or `position: 'node'` will be concatenated, the concatenated toolbar will be displayed, and the process will end.
+    - If there are context toolbars with `position: 'node'`, they will be concatenated, the concatenated toolbar will be displayed, and the process will end.
     - Otherwise, all context toolbars with `position: line` will be concatenated, the concatenated toolbar will be displayed, and the process will end.

 6. Repeat step 4 and 5 for each successive parent node in the DOM for context toolbars and context forms with `scope: node` until either: